-Darnall entered the industry through Lane Community College’s Simulation and Game Development degree, where she found an instructor with whom she started NuRealms, a company that develops independent virtual reality games.
+Darnall entered the industry through Lane Community College’s Simulation and Game Development degree, where he found an instructor with whom he started NuRealms, a company that develops independent virtual reality games.

 Although that person wasn’t against someone who was in transition at that time, he was “refusing to acknowledge they/them because it doesn’t make grammatical sense to him,” Jones says.
 And by doing so, Jones says that was “disavowing a person’s existence.”

 That early member eventually moved to Florida and left the community.

 Jones and other game developers created Bitforest around 2015 to bring people together, create games and meet other professionals or others interested in programming outside of work projects.
 Bitforest has weekly meetings, game jams (when they create games that follow a common theme over a weekend) and indie game cons.